SyedMuhammadArsalanShah/SyedMuhammadArsalanShah/README.md

 <h2 align="left">Assalam U Alaikum !,👋<br> I am <strong>Syed Muhammad Arsalan Shah.</strong> <br>

-I have been teaching multiple IT skills in Aptech  and working as a Center Academic Head in  Aptech Gulshan II.
+I have been teaching multiple IT skills in Aptech Gulshan II.

 I have completed three year Diploma in IT and one year course of Application Development.
 Currently, I am enrolled in the graduation degree of BS in Islamic Studies with Computer Technology  along with Aalim course 7th year.
 ✍